Skip to main content

-The Government included provisions in the Data Protection Act 2018 to create world-leading standards that provide proper safeguards for children when they are online.
+The Government included provisions in the Data Protection Act 2018 for the ICO to create a world-leading code of practice on age-appropriate design that would provide proper safeguards for children when they are online.

-As part of that, the ICO is required to produce an age-appropriate design code of practice to give guidance to organisations about the privacy standards they should adopt when offering online services and apps that children are likely to access and which will process their personal data.
+The age-appropriate design code is intended to give guidance to organisations about the privacy standards they should adopt when offering online services and apps that are likely to accessed by children.

 A link to the Parliamentary debate, led by Baroness Kidron, is here.